Skip to content

 list_data_sources → inspect tables/columns → query_data

 list_data_sources returns one entry per source with tables (exact DuckDB table names to use in SQL) and schema (column names and types per table).
-For Google Sheet sources, snapshot_taken_at shows when the data was last synced — call connect_google_sheet to refresh stale snapshots.
+For Google Sheet sources, snapshot_taken_at shows when the data was last synced — call ingest_data_source (kind: google_sheet_snapshot) to refresh stale snapshots.

 The query_data tool lets you run read-only SQL (SELECT/WITH) against your data sources via DuckDB.
 It supports both uploaded Parquet files and Google Sheet snapshots:

-• Uploaded files (upload_data) — table name is the source_name given at upload time.
+• Uploaded files (ingest_data_source kind: file_upload) — table name is the source_name given at upload time.

 -- Query an uploaded Parquet file (source_name = "revenue_data"):